dji-sdk/Payload-SDK-Doc/source/tutorial/custom-widget.md

 </div></div>

 > **NOTE**
-> * The configuration interface only supports display only one "text input boxes".
+> * The configuration interface only supports display only one "text input boxes", whcih could receive almost 128 letters.
 > * Use the `PsdkDataTransmission_RegReceiveDataFromMobileCallback (ReceiveDataFromMobile)` to obtain the information that the user sends to the payload in the DJI Pilot **text input boxes** (using UTF-8).
+> * Restricted by the length of the log, the characters entered by the user could not be displayed completly.

 ### Configuration File
 >**NOTE**